kumahq/kuma-website/app/_src/policies/introduction.md

 - If levels are equal the lexicographic order of policy names is used

 {% tip %}
-Remember that a broader a targetRef is the lower its priority is.
+Remember: the broader a `targetRef`, the lower its priority.
 {% endtip %}

 For `to` and `from` policies we concatenate the array for each matching policies.